 The train from Edinburgh to London terminates at King’s Cross station.
 Our train came into Platform 7, but while we were there, I had Dobby take us over to Platform 9-3/4.

-It was kind of crazy over there.
+For many people visiting platform 9-3/4 is a London bucket list experience.
+So, it was kind of crazy over there.
 There were all of these Muggles standing in line trying to get onto the platform.
 Don’t they know that to get onto platform you need to go with someone magical??

 The British Library